jharwell/sierra/docs/src/tutorials/project/project.rst

    data.

 #.
 Add additional per-simulation configuration such as unique output directory
-   names, random seeds (if you don't use the ARGoS one), etc. SIERRA can't set stuff like this up in a project agnostic way.
+   names, random seeds (if you don't use the ARGoS one), etc. in various python files referenced by ``scenario_generators.py`` and ``exp_generators.py`` SIERRA can't set stuff like this up in a project agnostic way.